sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

 What is philosophy?
 As a first stab, we can say that philosophy is an area of study concerned with principles that apply across many different domains of life, with fundamental and general questions about life, and with questions that can't be answered by any established methodology.

-Modern life is built on increasingly complex systems of technology and social organization.
+Modern life is built on increasingly complex systems of thought, technology, culture, and social organization.
 The construction and maintenance of these systems depends on human thought and decision making.

 Human thought and decision making is almost invariably based on principles of reasoning, and also on values.
 Principles of reasoning help us determine what is and what might be.
 Given knowledge of what is and what might be, values tell us what we should strive to make so.